-The Kentucky Brownfield Program seeks to help redevelop and revitalize properties that are abandoned or underutilized due to real or perceived contamination.
+The Kentucky Brownfield Redevelopment Program seeks to help redevelop and revitalize properties that are abandoned or underutilized due to real or perceived contamination.
 There are an estimated 8,000 brownfields across the state.
 They include sites such as old gas stations, mine-scarred lands, abandoned factories, old schools and hospitals and meth labs.
 Our program offers comprehensive services to help with these problem properties.
 Check out our services below or check out our brownfield services video.

-The Kentucky Brownfield Program offers free Phase I and II environmental assessments to local governments, nonprofits and quasi-governmental agencies.
+The program offers free Phase I and II environmental assessments to local governments, nonprofits and quasi-governmental agencies.
 Check out our Targeted Brownfield Assessment Program for more information.

 Grant Writing Assistance

 Each year, assessment, cleanup and revolving loan fund grants are made available from the U.S. Environmental Protection Agency (EPA).
 Program staff provide grant writing training and resources to help interested parties assemble a quality application.

 Program staff can help identify funding for your project whether it is owned by a public or private entity.
 Kentucky, through a U.S. EPA Brownfield Revolving Loan Fund Grant, has created the Cleaner Commonwealth Fund for brownfield cleanups.

-The Brownfield Help Desk connects you with a member of the Kentucky Brownfield Program that can answer your questions and help with issues surrounding your brownfield project.
+The Brownfield Help Desk connects you with a member of the Kentucky Brownfield Redevelopment Program that can answer your questions and help with issues surrounding your brownfield project.

 Information and Education